Chloé Fall/Winter 2026 Look 1

 Chloé Fall/Winter 2026 Look 8

-One of the most notable features of the collection is the repeated combination of romantic dresses with masculine outerwear.
+The most notable feature of the collection is the repeated combination of romantic dresses with masculine outerwear.

 Examples include: